openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

     To download and deploy RedHat OpenStack you need to use automated VirtualBox helper scripts or install Fuel :ref:`Install_Bare-Metal`.

+If you cannot or would rather not run our helper scripts, you can still run Fuel on VirtualBox by following these steps.

 Master Node deployment
 ^^^^^^^^^^^^^^^^^^^^^^